stat4701/2014/_posts/2014-02-02-celene-intro.md

 Then I signed up for the Columbia IDSE e-mail list, and... the rest is history.<br><br><br>

 Well, not quite.
-The material I learned via Udacity + the Algorithms class last fall helped me land a job as a Software Engineer at <a href='http://www.datadoghq.com'>Datadog</a>.
+The material I learned via Udacity + the Algorithms class last fall helped me land a job as a Software Engineer at [DataDog](http://www.datadoghq.com).
 Now I'm knee-deep in the programming world, and loving the challenge.
 I also love the not-brand-new startup environment.
 Feel free to ask me about any of these things.

 celenehchang@gmail.com<br>
 <http://www.linkedin.com/celenehchang><br>